Fatiha Mejjati: Biography

-She received her Baccalauréat in Literature and Human Sciences in 1980 and received a degree in French private law from Hassan II University of Casablanca in 1985.
+Hassani received a Baccalauréat in Literature and Human Sciences in 1980 and earned a degree in French private law from Hassan II University of Casablanca in 1985.

-She joined the Moroccan Institute of Management as a management assistant in 1990.
-Hassani's radicalization began in 1991, as a result of Gulf War, she forced into retirement by the head of the institute for wearing a hijab.
-Students circulated a petition in support of Hassani which was signed by Karim Mejjati.
-Fatiha bought Karim, who barely knew Arabic, a French translation of the Quran.
-They married less than a year later.
+In 1990, she joined the Moroccan Institute of Management as a management assistant.
+According to her own later accounts, Hassani's religious radicalization began in 1991, influenced by the Gulf War.
+She stated that during this period, she "found happiness only in the mosque" and began wearing the hijab permanently.
+She was not permitted to wear a hijab at her workplace, which led to tensions with her employer.
+Students at the institute circulated a petition in her support, which was signed by Karim Mejjati.
+Hassani later gave Mejjati, who reportedly had limited knowledge of Arabic at the time, a French translation of the Quran.
+The two married in September 1991, less than a year later, without the knowledge of Mejjati’s parents.